Syed-Zaheer-ud-Din/My_profile/docs/about.md

 # About Me

 👋 Hi there!
-I am a PhD student at the University of Science and Technology China, driven by a deep passion for **evolutionary biology**.
+I am a Researcher at the University of Science and Technology China, driven by a deep passion for **evolutionary Genetics**.
 My academic journey has been enriched by hands-on experience in diverse fields, including:

 - 🧬 **Evo-Devo** (Evolutionary Developmental Biology)
 - 🧪 **Genetics**